EMSTrack/Algorithms/README.md

 `python3 run-simulation configurations/simple.yaml`

+On successful simulation, you will find the results saved under ./results/ under a different name

+ls ./results/

 ## Custom Simulation

 - To run a custom simulation, create a new YAML file or copy an existing one.